-Since the buckwheat itself is soft, most recipes, such as the one below from our Authentic Farm to Table Experience cooking vacation, call for combining the buckwheat flour with semolina or wheat flour.
+Since the buckwheat itself is soft, most recipes, such as the one below from one of our Lombardy cooking vacations, call for combining the buckwheat flour with semolina or wheat flour.
 Then, when the pasta is made by hand, as so many families in Lombardy do, this kind of tagliatelle pasta ends up looking like egg noodles, as they’re stocky in shape.
 While the pasta itself looks a bit grey in color due to the buckwheat, don’t let the color deter you, as it’s still delicious — especially when paired with pizzoccheri’s other hearty ingredients, including cabbage, potatoes, and butter.
 And, of course, don’t forget the local Casera cheese.

 2. Put the dough on a work surface and roll it out with a rolling pin.
 The dough should be rolled until it has a thickness of 2 to 3 mm (.2 to .3 cm).
 You should also make the dough into bands that are about 7 to 8 cm in width.

 3. Overlap the alternating bands with a dusting of flour to make sure that they don’t stick to each other.
 Then cut along the length of the resulting wide noodles so that they’re about 5 millimeters.

 4. Let the pasta rest on a floured surface sprinkled with flour.

 5. Clean the cabbage in strips.

 6. Peel and cut the potatoes into chunks.